epi-osdev/workshop/doc/code/Utils/string.md

 # How it works ? <a name="how-it-works"></a>

 This is containing all the functions to manipulate strings.
-It's just basic functions as you may know, but it's a good start to manipulate strings and it will be usefull in the future.
+It's just basic functions as you may know, but it's a good start to manipulate strings and it will be useful in the future.
 All the functions are stored in the `src/utils/string/` folder.

 # How to use it ? <a name="how-to-use-it"></a>

 The string utils is a library that contains all the functions to manipulate strings.
-It's just basic functions as you may know, but it's a good start to manipulate strings and it will be usefull in the future.
+It's just basic functions as you may know, but it's a good start to manipulate strings and it will be useful in the future.
 It's providing an API named [string.h](../../../src/utils/string.h) that contains all the functions.
 Only this file must be included to use the string utils.

 # Functions list <a name="functions-list"></a>